Ryanb58/slides-unittest-boxes/slides.md

 output: index.html

 --
 # The Two Unittest Boxes
 ## Whitebox vs Blackbox

 --
+### WhiteBox Unittesting

+Tests that know and make assertions on the internals of a box.

+--
 ### WhiteBox Testing

 Tests that touch anything they want.

 Characteristics:
- * Specific component being tested is not clear.
+ * The component being tested is not clear.
- * Makes assertions on multiple layers of the app.
+ * Makes assertions on multiple layers.

+--
+### BlackBox Unittesting

+The tests do not know the internals of the box being tested.

 --
 ### BlackBox Testing

 Tests that touch only a single layer.